8327593508/DS14_Dynamic_Retail_Dashboard/README.md

 # Dynamic Retail Dashboard in Excel
 ### Overview

-The **Dynamic Retail Dashboard** is an advanced Excel tool for visualizing and analyzing retail data.
-By leveraging Power Query and interactive features, it connects to datasets hosted on GitHub, performs data transformations, and delivers insights through dynamic charts and Key Performance Indicators (KPIs).
-This tool addresses key business challenges and empowers decision-makers with actionable insights.
+The **Dynamic Retail Dashboard** is an innovative Excel tool designed to simplify retail data analysis and visualization.
+By integrating datasets from GitHub and utilizing **Power Query** for seamless data transformation, it enables users to uncover insights through interactive charts and key performance indicators (KPIs).
+This dashboard empowers businesses to address complex challenges and make informed, strategic decisions with confidence.
 ---

 ### **Datasets Used**